 The 301 Response Code indicates a permanent redirect, so based on the above example image, the initial request redirects to a secure domain (green lock) which then redirects to an unusable WWW subdomain.

 Alternatively, using cURL commands on a Mac OS or Linux terminal will show the desired behavior as well.
-A cURL command with the -IL options will force the process to follow any 301 redirects and show the response headers through the entire process (as shown above with cURLs towards a CDN URL).
+A cURL command with the -IL options will force the process to follow any 301 redirects and show the response headers through the entire process (as shown above with cURLs towards a Edge Address).

 If you have any questions about EdgeRules, StackPath Support is available 24/7 via live chat or ticket.